- Date : 26/06/2020

 If we plot the journey of the Indian currency in a historical timeline, it would be in the following order:

-6th Century BC – Irregularly shaped coins made mostly of silver were minted by various kingdoms such as Saurashtra, Dakshin Panchala, Magadha etc. around this time.
-Although the coins were somewhat shapeless, they had distinct marks like floral patterns, animals, religious symbols etc.
+6th Century BC – Irregularly shaped coins issued by various kingdoms such as Saurashtra, Dakshin Panchala, Magadha etc. around this time.
+Made mostly of silver, the coins were somewhat shapeless, but they had distinct marks like floral patterns, animals, religious symbols, etc.

 1st Century AD – The Kushans brought the Greek tradition of imprinting portraits on their coins.
 By this time, gold, silver, copper, and lead were popular choices for minting coins.
 Kushan coins had elaborate imprints of Bactrian legends and kings holding weapons or other objects and complete with scriptures in the sides of the coin.
 In a way, modern-day coins continue to follow the Kushan blueprint.